 - 1. 'It is like all such cases; also this one is described by ...'
 The situation is recognized as a special case of a general behaviour. - 2.
-'If the situation were different, we would have a conclusion in contrast with observations.'
-The situation is recognized as the only possible case.
+'If the situation were different, we would have a conclusion in contrast with observa-

 ^{} Every subject is one and, however vast it is, it can be comprised in a single discourse.

-Challenge 328 s Are these the only possible ones?
+Challenge 330 s Are these the only possible ones?